SpikeInterface/probeinterface/doc/overview.rst

   * `SpyKING Circus probe library <https://github.com/spyking-circus/spyking-circus/tree/master/probes>`_ - PRB format
   * `Justin Kiggins did some script for neuronexus mapping <https://github.com/neuromusic/neuronexus-probe-data>`_

-All of these projects only describe the electrode positions.
-Furthermore there is a strong ambiguity for users between the **electrode index on the probe** and the **channel index on device**.
+All of these projects only describe the contact positions.
+Furthermore there is a strong ambiguity for users between the **contact index on the probe** and the **channel index on device**.
 This could lead to a wrong interpretation of the wiring.

 With :code:`probeinterface` we try to provide a unified framework for probe description, handling, and a comprehensive